 - Is the amount of home care assistance needed likely to become so great that it is no longer affordable for your family?

-Adult day care programs provide care during the day for individuals who are unable to live at home alone, but don’t need full-time nursing care.
+Adult day care programs provide care during the day for individuals who are unable to live at home alone but don’t need full-time nursing care.
 If you or another person is available to care for your loved one during evenings and weekends, adult day care may be an excellent resource to delay or avoid memory care placement.
 At adult day care programs, trained individuals care for those with dementia in a setting that provides interaction and stimulation, which help keep people’s minds sharper, longer.

 Another possibility is a residential care home, also known as RCFE (residential care facility for the elderly), adult day home, board-and-care home, or personal care home.
 These small group settings provide basic services (usually meals and light assistance) at a much lower cost than typical assisted living communities or nursing homes.
 Medicaid may also pay some of the cost for residents who meet eligibility requirements.

 Dealing with dementia can be very difficult for everyone involved.
 The more information you have, the better equipped you’ll be to support your loved one in making the best choices for the road ahead.
 Thankfully, there are many resources available such as this website that can help you find the best care that your loved one needs at any stage of dementia.